DavidDelgadoDev/sublime-challenge/README.md

 # sublime-challenge

+## Description

+This is a docker env which contain the following components:
+- Django application
+- Postgres DB
+- ElasticSearch instance
+- RabbitMQ instance

-## To execute local env using docker
+To create the local env you have to execute the following command:
-docker-compose up --build
+`docker-compose up --build`

-## To execute celery worker in docker
+Then, to get the celery worker ready:
-docker-compose exec backend celery -A sublime worker --loglevel=info
+`docker-compose exec backend celery -A sublime worker --loglevel=info`

+The application has the following pages:

+- To upload the CSV file: `http://0.0.0.0:8000/upload_csv/`
+- For a simple search (For testing purposes): `http://0.0.0.0:8000/search/?q=Ritter`

+Once the system get a CSV to be processed, it enqueue a task for the CSV processing, and then, that task enqueue a new task to process each row of the CSV.

+Also, you have a couple of APIs available:

 ## To call search organizations endpoint
 curl -X GET 'http://localhost:8000/search-organizations/?q=New&page=1&page_limit=5'